6mile/DevSecOps-Playbook/README.md

 You can find the work here: https://github.com/wurstbrot/DevSecOps-MaturityModel

+### OWASP Top 10
+The OWASP Top 10 is quite possibly the most recognized application security standard out there.
+It represents a really broad consensus about what are the most critical web application security risks.
+Mapping the DevSecOps Playbook to the OWASP Top 10 was a challenge as the former is a list of tasks that you can perform and the latter is a way to classify findings from a webapplication security test.
+However, when viewed through the lens of "if you don't do this task, you are susceptible to this risk" we found it relatively easy to align the two documents.

 ## What's been mapped so far?

 - [x] mapped all of ISM GSD
 - [x] mapped all of SSDF
 - [x] mapped CIS section 16
 - [x] mapped to DSOMM Activities
+- [x] mapped to OWASP Top 10

 ## What's left to do?